Ralph reviews a detached dormer bungalow near Malpas

-Love was in the air last weekend and I do hope you were able to thoroughly spoil your Valentine.
-My mum’s reaction to the “treasure trail” I set for her, laid with infinite amounts of love and attention to detail was perhaps not quite what I expected.
-I was confident that she would be delighted to find bonios left in all her favourite places – within the pages of her latest book, tucked into her best pair of shoes, snuggled into the folds of the throw on the sofa and wrapped in her favourite silk scarf, but now I am not so sure.
-OK, so I may have found the bonios hard to resist and they may have been half chewed and covered in slobber but surely she should have been thrilled by each and every Valentine surprise?!
+Love is in the air this weekend and I do hope you plan to thoroughly spoil your Valentine.
+I can’t wait to see my mum’s reaction to the “treasure trail” I have set for her, laid with infinite amounts of love and attention to detail.
+I am confident that she will be delighted to find bonios left in all her favourite places – within the pages of her latest book, tucked into her best pair of shoes, snuggled into the folds of the throw on the sofa and wrapped in her favourite silk scarf.
+OK, so I may have found the bonios hard to resist and they may be half chewed and covered in slobber but I know my mum will still be thrilled by each and every Valentine surprise!

 Inside the bungalow I found myself in a refreshingly airy and spacious hallway.
 I especially admired the impeccable wooden floor, so stylish as well as super easy to clean – perfect when there is an over-enthusiastic pug around who may forget to have his muddy paws cleaned before bounding into the house!
 A door to my left led me into an elegant drawing room which was filled with light flooding in from no less than three double glazed windows and a glazed door out to the garden.
 A blustery February day is not the day for opening it to the elements, but it was easy to picture balmy summer days with the door thrown wide and the fragrant smells of the summer flowers and cut grass drifting in – heavenly.
 Rest assured though that this charming drawing room is also the perfect space for winter comfort, with a living flame gas fire set in a beautiful surround it is the ideal setting for family nights in and drinks with friends (one day!)